LovellOduor/arstore/README.md

 ### 1.Views
 The View is comprised of the User Interface, and UI components.\
 In Unity the 3 screens displayed Products, Product Details and AR View represent the View layer of our design.
-The following classes operate on the View layer:\
+The following classes operate on the View layer:
-1.)
-[Products.cs](/Assets/scripts/Products.cs) - This view displays product data on the products page and also listens to events comping from the products page.\
+1. [Products.cs](/Assets/scripts/Products.cs) - This view displays product data on the products page and also listens to events comping from the products page.
-2.)
-[ProductDetails.cs](/Assets/scripts/ProductDetails.cs) - This class displays the data for the selectd product from the products page on the product details page.\
+2. [ProductDetails.cs](/Assets/scripts/ProductDetails.cs) - This class displays the data for the selectd product from the products page on the product details page.
-3.)
-[ModelLoader.cs](/Assets/scripts/ModelLoader.cs) - This class loads the 3D model for AR display on launch of the ARView page.
+3. [ModelLoader.cs](/Assets/scripts/ModelLoader.cs) - This class loads the 3D model for AR display on launch of the ARView page.

 ### 2. Model
 The model layer is responsible for business logic and data classes.\
-In our application we have the following classes forming our model.\
+In our application we have the following classes forming our model.
-1.)
-[DataSource.cs](/Assets/scripts/DataSource.cs) - This class contains the business logic for fetching all the data about products such as images, name, id\
+1. [DataSource.cs](/Assets/scripts/DataSource.cs) - This class contains the business logic for fetching all the data about products such as images, name, id
-2.)
-[Product.cs](/Assets/scripts/Product.cs) - This class makes up the structure of a Product.
+2. [Product.cs](/Assets/scripts/Product.cs) - This class makes up the structure of a Product.
 It contains all the data about a particular product such as modelFile, name, imageUrl.
 ### 3. Controller
-The controller layer enables the View layer to Comunicate with the Model layer.\
+The controller layer enables the View layer to Comunicate with the Model layer.
 #### **Singleton Pattern**
-The [DataStore.cs](/Assets/scripts/DataStore.cs) - This class is the main controller in the project, it is instanciated only once throughout the lifetime of the applicaton and is accessible to all screens.\
+The [DataStore.cs](/Assets/scripts/DataStore.cs) - This class is the main controller in the project, it is instanciated only once throughout the lifetime of the applicaton and is accessible to all screens.
-It performs two main functions.\
+It performs two main functions.
-1. It stores data about the currenty selected product from the products page and provides this data to the product details page.\
+1. It stores data about the currenty selected product from the products page and provides this data to the product details page.
-2. It stores the list of all products loaded from the DataSource class and avails it to the products page.\
+2. It stores the list of all products loaded from the DataSource class and avails it to the products page.
 3. It avails the URL for the 3D model of the selected product to the ModelLoader.cs script.